candlepin/candlepin/MEAD-HOWTO.md

 project via Maven, rendering a RPM spec file from a template, and then packaging everything as an RPM with the rendered spec file.

-## Master Builds
+## Main Builds
-Building for the master branch for EL6 is available in Tito.
+Building for the main branch for EL6 is available in Tito.

 ```
 $ tito release mead